4.5

 More info

-Mont Blanc is not highly technical, but you need to have good cardiovascular fitness and be capable of hiking 1000 meters in elevation gain each day.
+Mont Blanc is not highly technical, but you need to have good cardiovascular fitness, previous experience with crampons and ice axe, and be capable of hiking 1000 meters in elevation gain each day.
 Our acclimatization climb will help you adjust to the altitude, improve your skills, and prepare for the ascent of Mont Blanc.
-We will email you a workout plan to follow in the weeks leading up to the climb, along with a kit list detailing everything you'll need for the 5-day activity.
+We will email you a workout plan to follow in the weeks leading up to the climb, along with a kit list detailing everything you'll need for the activity.

 What experience and how fit do I need to be to climb this mountain?
 Is this program suitable for children or older people?